hackpres/RecognizingRegex/README.md

     `(?<=y)x` Lookbehind assertion: Matches "x" only if "x" is preceded by "y".
     `(?<!y)x` Negative lookbehind assertion: Matches "x" only if "x" is not preceded by "y".

+* Examples include:

+    `s(?=r)` will not match any character in "javascript 19".
+    `s(?!y)` will match the "s" in "javascript 19".
+    `(?<=a)s` will match the "s" in "javascript 19".
+    `(?<!a)s` will not match any character in "javascript 19".

 ## Author

-I'm Hacker, don't worry tho, thats just my last name!
+I'm Hacker, don't worry tho, thats just my surname!
 I grew up in Charleston, SC and am currently residing in Atlanta, GA.
 I've always been a creative with a bit of a logical "bend".
 Web development allows me to combine those two parts of myself to help build a more beautiful, and efficient Web for everyone!

 Fell free to follow my development projects on GitHub @ <a href="https://github.com/hackpres">hackpres</a>!<br/>
 <img src="./img/hackpres.png" width="300"/>